-The Exchange proposes to list and trade the shares ("Shares") of the following under NYSE Arca Equities Rule 8.600, which governs the listing and trading of Managed Fund Shares: 4 Fidelity Corporate Bond ETF (the "Fund").5 The Fund will be a fund of Fidelity Merrimack Street Trust ("Trust"), a Massachusetts business trust.6
+The Exchange proposes to list and trade the shares ("Shares") of the following under NYSE Arca Equities Rule 8.600, which governs the listing and trading of Managed Fund Shares: Fidelity Investment Grade Bond ETF; Fidelity Limited Term Bond ETF; and Fidelity Total Bond ETF (each, a "Fund" and collectively, the "Funds").
+The Funds are funds of Fidelity Merrimack Street Trust ("Trust"), a Massachusetts business trust.